telekom/oscake-documentation/docs/curations.md

 },
 ```

-The id of an issue depends on the type ('E', 'W', 'I') and gets a two-digit number as suffix (consecutively numbered for each type on root level and on package level).
+The id of an issue depends on the type ('E', 'W', 'I') and gets a two-digit number as a suffix (consecutively numbered for each type on root level and on package level).
 Therefore, it is possible to curate specific issues by the "Curator".
 If an issue occurs for a specific package, which is not contained in the `complianceArtifactPackages`, the id consists of the type and the identifier of the package (e.g. `"W_Maven:org.springframework.boot:spring-boot-starter:2.5.3")`.

 A curation always contains the package-`id` at the very beginning, followed by the `packageModifier` (more details see below).
 The `resolved_issues` tag lists the issues which are treated by this curation.
 The tag can also contain wildcards to handle all errors or warnings ("W*" and "E*") at once.
 The Curator processes the curation and removes the listed issue-ids from the oscc-issues lists.
 At the end, the curated oscc-file only contains the issues, which are still open.